This is Part 4 of a collection of posts used to write my book How to Raise a Mindful Eater

 This elegant link between taste preferences and biological need may leave modern children especially vulnerable to the long-term consequences of overeating and caries in the advent of abundant sugar supply.
 However, if we accept sugar liking as a natural concomitant to growth in childhood, then it brings into question the assumption that this propensity is invariably unhealthy and undesirable among this age group.

 So once again, it’s that middle ground that is best.
 If we restrict too much, it can result in what researchers call eating in the absence of hunger.
 And when these cravings naturally decrease with age, those that were restricted may have forgotten how to listen to their body.
 But if we allow kids free reign with food choices, their diet will be imbalanced, often too high in sugar and refined carbs.

 What can you do?
 Set the eating schedule and offer a good share of quality carbs like fruits, whole grains, dairy, and beans while offering sweets in a reasonable manner.
-Vary the food from meal to meal, but don’t interfere with the choices children make from what you offer (see Satter DOR for more on this).
+Vary the food from meal to meal, but don’t interfere with the choices children make from what you offer.

-The real key is understanding that moderation looks different for kids than it does for adults.
+The real key is understanding that moderation will look different for kids than it does for adults.
 This knowledge helps you stay consistent and prevents you from falling into the feeding traps that produce the opposite of moderation: extremes in eating.